Optical fiber: a revolution for pipeline leak detection

 Pipeline leak detection is so important… Even though pipelines are still the safest way to transport oil and gas products, spills and leaks may occur.
 These incidents can have an important environmental impact, incur cleaning costs, and deteriorate the company’s image.

-But when the product is at the same temperature than the exterior environment, a passive DTS monitoring will not work.
-This is why Cementys developed an Active DTS monitoring system: in this case, we use a metallic cable to heat the line, in order to analyze both the temperature and the temperature variation.
-This real time analysis gives out the thermal capacity of the environment, directly linked to the presence of oil.
+But when the product is at the same temperature as the exterior environment, a passive DTS monitoring will not work.
+This is why Cementys developed an Active DTS monitoring system: in this case, we use a metallic cable to heat the line, to analyze both the temperature and the temperature variation.
+This real-time analysis gives out the thermal capacity of the environment, directly linked to the presence of oil.